jcasadogp/IBP_PRS_2022/README.md

 * The command is NOT CLONE, because I have been able to edit a push changes from local, and we don't want that.

 It includes the following folders:
-* Conda environments: several .yml files that will beused by the different scripts to create conda environments.
-(JULIA: The user needs conda right??)
+* Conda environments: several .yml files that will be used by the different scripts to create conda environments.
 * plink: installation and executable files for PLINK
 * prsice: installation, executable and R script for PRSice
 * r_scripts: it contains several R scripts that are used in the project